ShiweiHe0713/MoneyChat/README.md

 I firstly use GPT Assistant to do the AI interaction, but it's not very customizable, so I refactor the code into using raw OpenAI API.

 The Assistant has attachign file feature, but we have to interact with the vector stores to play with the files.

+- User upload their file through POST -> receive file on the server -> pass on file to GPT